 New Graduate Genetic Counselors & New Licensees Ms. Cirino stated that the Board would like to decide whether to waive the Continuing Education requirement for new graduates and newly licensed Genetic Counselors for their first renewal period.
-Ms. Cirino suggested if a person is licensed within last year of a two-year renewal cycle before the first renewal period that 0 CEUs should be mandated.
-Ms. Cirino also suggested if licensed within the first year of a two-year renewal cycle before the first renewal period that 25 CEUs should be mandated.
+Ms. Cirino suggested if a person is licensed within last year of a two-year renewal cycle before the first renewal period that 0 CEUs should be granted.
+Ms. Cirino also suggested if licensed within the first year of a two-year renewal cycle before the first renewal period that 25 CEUs should be granted.